Planning permission has been granted for 9 houses designed by Hockerton Housing Project.

 Permission was granted on the basis that the greenfield site is not isolated and as such the homes would support the economic and social vitality of the village due to their energy saving credentials, size, appeal and affordability to young people and downsizers.
 Both the Council and the Appeal also recognised that the homes, with their earth-sheltering, related landscaping and reed beds will improve the biodiversity of the site.

-Hockerton Housing Project is going to hold a second peg loom workshop on 4 March 2018 following the success of its first in the Autumn.
+Hockerton Housing Project is going to hold a second peg loom workshop in May 2018 following the success of its first in the Autumn.

 Here at Hockerton Housing Project we were fed up with our fleeces from our sheep having no use or value apart from being made into compost!
 We wanted to put them to a creative use.
 As part of this we ran our first peg and loom workshop in the Autumn of 2017.
 Agnes Kiemel who is the shepherdess for Notts Wildlife Trust came to lead the workshop and her husband Mark made us our own peg looms.